harnitsignalfx/signalfx-fargate/apm/apm-java/http-requests/README.md

 # Java Tag Generator Using HTTP GET request libraries

-GetExample.java is an example of how to send GET request traces using two different libraries Note that these will not generate RED service dashboard!
+GetExample.java is an example of how to send GET request traces using two different libraries JMX metrics are enable to monitor the java stats to be seen by the SignalFx agent.
+Note that these will not generate RED service dashboard!
 Only spans/traces.

 ## Building